Venice with Kids: What to See, Eat, and Skip

 2. Visit the Peggy Guggenheim Collection (Yes, Really!)

-3. Watch a Mask-Making Demonstration (Or Make One!)
+3. Watch a Mask-Making Demonstration (or Make One!)

 4. Climb the Bell Tower of San Giorgio Maggiore